dhruv8433/e-commerce/README.md

 Contributions are welcome!
 Please follow the contribution guidelines specified in CONTRIBUTING.md.

-## License

-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+# E-Requirement Website

+This project is an e-commerce service providing website offering various features for users to browse, shop, and manage their accounts.
+The live version of the website is currently accessible at [https://e-requirement.vercel.app](https://e-requirement.vercel.app).

+...